About us

 Our history

-In 2015 Kirsten J.A.M.
-Bouman, joined the TW team full-time as a researcher and TW staff member of the foundation.
-She is involved in TW biomonitoring projects in Europe and TW research presentations.
+In 2015, Kirsten J.A.M.
+Bouman joined the ToxicoWatch team full-time as a researcher, Staff member and Treasurer of the foundation.
+She is involved in TW biomonitoring projects and research presentations in Europe.

-From 2021 to 2025, ToxicoWatch has received support from Zero Waste Europe (ZWE), to expand and/or continue existing TW biomonitoring research projects on POPs near (co-) waste incinerator industries in various European countries.
+From 2021 to 2025, ToxicoWatch received support from Zero Waste Europe (ZWE) to expand and/or continue existing TW biomonitoring research projects on POPs near (co-)waste incinerators in various European countries.

 Our work field